atiedemann/ExchangeOnPremScripts/Readme.md

 # Exchange Scripts
 These scripts can help an exchange admin to do thier job better and faster.
+I will update this repository every time I create a script that can be used from other admins.

+Have fun with this repository

+Arne Tiedemann
+arne.tiedemann@tiedemanns.info

 In this repository are the following scripts:

 ## Maintenance